A Sacrilegious Theft

 The Police Arrive

 The local police were brought in: Police Constable Cape had been patrolling nearby roads on the 14th, along with Superintendent Hunter of Heworth near York and both men were able to give a good description of the suspect.
-This the Superintendent telegraphed to most of the principal police stations in the county.
+This information the Superintendent telegraphed to most of the principal police stations in the county.

 That paid dividends as Detective Inspector Hay of Leeds received information from a local pawnbroker and silversmith, Mr Jonathan Stowe of 148, North Street, that he had been sold some pieces of silver by a man who could be the culprit.
 Stowe had paid 5 shillings for the first batch, which seemed to please the man who returned with more broken silver later that day and was given 4 shillings for those pieces.
 He promised to come again with more.
 Hearing this the Detective went to Mr Stowe’s shop and the man reappeared shortly afterwards with another handful of broken silver for sale.